 Like rehab centers, detox facilities are either inpatient or outpatient based.
 Inpatient detox is necessary for those experiencing severe withdrawal effects such as seizures, hallucinations, severe depression, etc.

-Certain substances, like alcohol, cocaine and other stimulants, sedatives, and others, may cause symptoms severe enough to require inpatient care.
-You may also just need to go to an outpatient center in order to receive the medication and care you need.
-We can help you find a treatment facility that will be able to attend to your needs and help you withdraw as safely as possible.
+Certain substances, like alcohol, cocaine and other stimulants, sedatives, and others, may cause symptoms severe enough to require inpatient care or outpatient treatment.
+We can help you find a treatment facility that will meet your needs and help you withdraw as safely as possible.

 What to Expect in Detox

-Detox will usually begin with your doctor evaluating the severity of your symptoms as well as taking tests to verify your current physical and psychological state.
+Detox often begins when your doctor evaluates the severity of your symptoms and tests to verify your current physical and psychological state.
 You will be given medication to go through withdrawal safely and to avoid experiencing severe or painful symptoms.
 Depending on the center you attend, you may receive additional treatment methods, including holistic options.

-It is important to make sure that you call the detox center before you decide to attend treatment and ask:
+It is important to ensure you call the detox center before you decide to attend treatment and ask:

 - What treatment options do you provide?